 Monday, 17 October 2011

 After our visit to Slavonice and the 1938 bunkers (see previous post) my husband and I drove to Trebic, where we stayed in the old Jewish quarter.
 The quarter is now on the UNESCO World Heritage list, being one of the few well-preserved Jewish gettos left in Europe.
-Through my tourism business (see column right) I am fortunate to have discovered a wonderful hotel in a building which dates back to the 17th century.
+I have discovered a wonderful hotel in a building which dates back to the 17th century.
 The hotel must be unique in having an ancient Jewish ritual bath (mikveh) in its basement.

 Wednesday, 12 October 2011